ZeusAbhijeet/SleepBot/README.md

 ## Dependancies

-This bot requires the [Discord.py v1.5+ library](https://discordpy.readthedocs.io/), [pretty-help 1.1.2](https://pypi.org/project/discord-pretty-help/) and [dpymenus 1.2](https://pypi.org/project/dpymenus/) which can be installed using pip package manager.
+This bot requires the [Discord.py v1.5+ library](https://discordpy.readthedocs.io/), [pretty-help 1.1.2](https://pypi.org/project/discord-pretty-help/), [discord-py-slash-command 1.1.0](https://pypi.org/project/discord-py-slash-command/) and [dpymenus 1.2](https://pypi.org/project/dpymenus/) which can be installed using pip package manager.

 ## How to host the bot